 - Rethinking hiring processes

-- Creating a clear board of directors recruitment process that values diversity of perspective
+- Creating a clear board of directors recruitment process that values diversity of perspective and experience

 - Taking time to reflect on current culture and strategize how to shift culture to value all perspectives